 What is a debt payment programme (DPP)?

-If you agree that a debt payment programme under DAS is the solution for you, your DAS approved money advisor will ask for the creditors to agree to a DPP.
+If you agree that a debt payment programme under DAS is the solution for you, your approved money advisor will ask for the creditors to agree to a DPP.

 This agreement allows you to pay your debts over a longer period of time.
 The programme will be for any amount of money or for a reasonable length of time.

 If all creditors agree or deemed to have agreed (as they have not responded) then the DPP under DAS is automatically accepted.

-If the creditors object then the DAS administrator can still approve the DPP if it is fair and reasonable to do so.
+If the creditors object then the administrator can still approve the DPP if it is fair and reasonable to do so.

 If there is any change in circumstances the programme can be altered to take account of this.

 Advantages of DAS

-- DAS is often free for people paying debts under an approved debt payment programme (DPP).
+- It is often free for people paying debts under an approved debt payment programme (DPP).
 However, not all are free and some money advisers will charge for this.

-- DAS also protects you from execution of action that can be taken by your creditors and it will freeze interest, fees and charges on your debt, from the date of acceptance of a debt payment programme.
+- It also protects you from execution of action that can be taken by your creditors and it will freeze interest, fees and charges on your debt, from the date of acceptance of a debt payment programme.

-- Using DAS successfully will show that you’ve learned valuable money management skills.
+- Completing this debt solution successfully will show that you’ve learned valuable money management skills.
 You will be able to start afresh and make your financial future easier for you to manage.

 DAS prevents court enforcement

 Sometimes, due to unforeseen changes in people’s circumstances they are unable to meet their contractual obligations.
 If that happens, the courts may step in and, for example, order someone to pay for the goods they bought on credit.

-However, inclusion in DAS can prevent enforcement of debt by the courts.
-So if you keep to the agreed costs under the DAS, your creditors cannot carry out enforcement action against you or make you bankrupt.
+However, inclusion in a DAS can prevent enforcement of debt by the courts.
+So if you keep to the agreed costs under the debt solution, your creditors cannot carry out enforcement action against you or make you bankrupt.

 Likewise, creditors are not allowed to take enforcement action against you if you have noted an intention to apply for a debt payment programme or have an application awaiting for approval.